colinxy/colinxy.github.io/_posts/2016-07-08-github-hosted-comments.md

 append nodes into HTML documents.

-It took some tweaking with HTML and CSS to make comments box look somewhat nicer.
+It took some tweaking with HTML and CSS to make comments box look somewhat nicer, but I have to give credit to github, as I borrowed most of the relevant CSS design from their website.
 You can checkout the relevant CSS code [here](https://github.com/colinxy/colinxy.github.io/blob/source/_sass/_layout.scss#L241).

 ![comments](/res/github_comment.png)